Ninjosh2/the-apollo-marketplace/the-apollo-marketplace/README.md

 License

-This project is licensed under the MIT License - https://choosealicense.com/licenses/mit/
+This project is licensed under the MIT License - check the LICENSE.txt file

 Acknowledgments